Tips for Planning Your Perfect Outdoor Summer Wedding

 Whether your celebration will take place on sand, cobblestone or grass, General Manager at Waltham’s SuperShag Dance Studio Andy Fishel suggests practicing your first dance in a similar condition.
 “It is always optimal to rent a floor for outdoor weddings, but if that’s not possible make sure you practice at least once on similar terrain,” he says.
 Make a date night and go to your favorite beach, garden, or wherever you can pretend you’re at your Big Day location.
 Also important is doing a dry run with your actual shoes to prevent any surprises, like too-tall heels or slippery soles.

-With these expert tips for planning your outdoor wedding, your summertime nuptials will be nothing less than spectacular.This post is a sponsored collaboration between Boston Wedding Group and Boston magazine's advertising department.
+With these expert tips for planning your outdoor wedding, your summertime nuptials will be nothing less than spectacular.This is a paid partnership between Boston Wedding Group and Boston Magazine's City/Studio